Ladeklubben/app/README.md

 VITE_JAWG_ACCESS_TOKEN=<INSERT_HERE>
 ```

-2. Open port 5173 on your development computer.
+1. Open port 5173 on your development computer.
+1. Run `npm run dev` and open the link in the terminal

+### iOS App Setup
+1. Install XCode and accept the terms
+1. Log into Ladeklubben Developer account to allow automatic signing (necessary for running on physical iPhone)
+1. Install ruby using `brew install ruby`
+1. Install cocoapods `sudo gem install cocoapods`
+1. Run `cd ios/App && pod install`
-3. Run `npm run cap-dev-android` or `npm run cap-dev-ios`
+1. Run `npm run cap-dev-ios` to build and setup the live reloading server
+1. In a new terminal, run `npx cap run ios` to install the app

-### Nix Setup
+### Android Setup

-Very easy to get working, without having to fiddle with Android Studio dependencies.

-1. Install [Nix package manager](https://nixos.org/download/).
-Not NixOS (unless you want to switch OS)
-1. _Optional -_ Install [direnv](https://direnv.net/docs/installation.html#from-system-packages) for automatic shell activation
-1. Clone repository and open it
-1. If using direnv, enter `direnv allow`.
-This is a one-time thing.

 # Adding Icons